 3. The glass bowls you see in there stay in there.
 Most weeks they contain the same fruit, but the mango bowl sometimes has grapefruit instead.
 The apple bowl sometimes has pears instead.
 It all depends on the seasons, and what is on sale.
 Glass is the key.
 It allows the fruit to look like the art that it is and be on display!
 I find what is on display gets eaten, so it works well.

 4. Mason jars are a long time favorite of mine.
-We do not have any plastic storage containers, except a couple large Rubbermaid disposable type bowls that I use occasionally.
+We do not have any disposable plastic storage containers, and my goal is to use all glass for food storage.
 I have a cabinet shelf that holds all 3 sizes of mason jars, and I keep their lids and rims all in a big bowl in a place that is easy to grab and reach.
 We use them for dry food storage too, so I have quite a few of them.
 They are so much better than stained plastic, and I love that they can go straight from the refrigerator to freezer, and from the freezer to the microwave (lid removed) to defrost if needed.
 The small 4oz jars are great for single servings of soup or chili.

 6. I have been very surprised at how long our veggies stay fresh in mason jars.
-After 1 week, I was expecting my pepper slices and cucumber slices to be slimy.
-They were not at all!
+Even up to a week they do not get slimy.
 I do sometimes add a splash of water to sit at the bottom of the jars if the veggies start looking dried out at all.
 I will give it a little shimmy shake after adding the water, and they are good to go all week.

 7. There is nothing better than finding an empty jar and knowing one of my girls were busy munching on cucumbers or carrot sticks.
-Oh how that makes this Mama happy!
-Now, the key to this is not having a bunch of junk food snacks sitting around, keep snack choices healthy.
-If it is all you have in the house, they will eventually eat them.
-But, oh how I love to find an empty jar!
-This happens so much more when I take the time to cut up our veggies and store them in jars.
+Oh, how that makes this Mama happy!
+Now, the key to my girls munching on vegetables is not having a bunch of junk food snacks sitting around.